Ivans-11/Builder/README.md

    * Keys are block IDs, and values are arrays of relative coordinates.
    * You can use [**Minecraftify2.0**](https://github.com/Ivans-11/Minecraftify2/releases) to generate JSON files from 3D models.
 See its [repository documentation](https://github.com/Ivans-11/Minecraftify2) for details.
+   * You can also use the `/builder save` command to export JSON files from the current world.
+See the following content for specific usage.

 2. Place a `builder:anchor_block` in the game world to define the reference origin and orientation.